suhaskamath2712/E0261_P11/documentation/documentation.md

 ---------------------------
 - The canonicalization is intentionally conservative with respect to outer join semantics and does not collapse LEFT/RIGHT/FULL joins even if predicates appear symmetric.
 Doing so without schema constraints (FKs / NOT NULL) can produce false positives.
 - Laddered matching strategy reduces false negatives due to syntax/planner noise while preserving a conservative check for true semantic differences.
+ - EXPLAIN JSON retrieval is wrapped in try‑catch in `convertRelNodetoJSONQueryPlan` and returns `null` on failure.
+ - Deprecation: `RelDecorrelator.decorrelateQuery(RelNode)` is used in a best‑effort manner; migration planned when available.

 ---------------------------------------------------------------------